Wood helps Giants beat Rockies for 9th straight meeting – KION546

 TRAINER’S ROOM

-Giants: Belt had been dealing with a stiff neck and was a late scratch Monday. … Wilmer Flores was scratched because of lower back tightness.
+Giants: Belt had been dealing with a stiff neck and was a late scratch Monday. … Wilmer Flores is day to day after being scratched because of lower back tightness.
 Mauricio Dubón started at third base in Flores’ absence.

 UP NEXT